 From viruses and bacteria, to fungi, protozoans and worms, a diverse array of pathogens cause serious illness, posing a constant challenge for pharma companies trying to develop vaccines.

 Despite the impressive work done to find effective vaccines for a wide range of infectious diseases, there remain a number of illnesses that are difficult to prevent or treat.
-Examples include AIDS, malaria, tuberculosis, as well as norovirus and Zika virus infections, to name but a few.
+Examples include AIDS, malaria, tuberculosis, as well as norovirus and Zika virus infections.

 For these and many other non-treatable or difficult-to-treat diseases, there are obstacles that must be overcome in order to create effective vaccines that can protect public health and wellbeing.